-The Hackett Group found that accountants and financial personnel spend 65% of their time on manual, low-value processes.
-These processes include reconciliations, meaning accountants are likely to be focusing the bulk of their time on repetitive tasks as they complete the period-end close.
-The challenges that come from spreadsheets and other manual methods of reconciliations don’t have to impact your entire organization; financial automation solutions can pave the way for many benefits and opportunities to maximize your accountants’ time and effort.
+With a shrinking finance and accounting workforce, organizations need to reevaluate their strategy for attracting and retaining top talent.
+Manual, low-value processes like balance sheet reconciliations cause teams to focus the bulk of their time on repetitive tasks as they complete the financial close and keep them from becoming strategic partners to the business.
+The challenges that come from spreadsheets and other manual methods of reconciliations don’t have to impact your entire organization; financial automation software can pave the way for many opportunities to maximize your finance and accounting teams’ time and effort.

 It’s no question that spreadsheets serve many essential functions for individuals.
 They can be used to organize a personal budget, accumulate important figures, and more.
 However, after a certain point, the exclusive use of spreadsheets only becomes burdensome.
 Spreadsheets were created in the 1980s to manage the budget of a four-person household, not an organization’s financial reporting.
 Using spreadsheets to perform your organization’s balance sheet reconciliations presents many challenges and risks.

 While a useful tool, spreadsheets are notoriously known for being susceptible to errors.
-In fact, up to 88% of spreadsheets contain errors in some manner.
+In fact, up to 90% of spreadsheets contain errors in some manner.
 Not only do spreadsheet errors lead to significant consequences if not promptly corrected, but they also increase the risk for your organization.
-Spreadsheets should serve as a supplementary tool in the reconciliation process rather than being the primary tool used.
+Spreadsheets should be a supplementary tool in the reconciliation process rather than the primary tool used.

 Lack of Visibility and Control